The Return of Navajo Boy: The Cly family

 The producers wanted to tell the full story of the Cly family, who were residents of the Navajo Nation in Monument Valley, Utah.
 They had earlier been the subjects in the silent film The Navajo Boy.
 Through their story, the director and family intended to explore many of the issues with which the Navajo Nation has had to struggle since the early 20th century: land use and environmental contamination, off-reservation adoptions, health education, enforcement of treaty rights, relations with the United States government.

 Much of the story in the 2000 film is told by the chief subject, Elsie Mae Cly Begay, the eldest of the children shown in The Navajo Boy.
 She is the oldest living Cly featured in the 2000 film.
 Her mother Happy Cly died of lung cancer, which the family believed was caused by environmental contamination from unregulated uranium mining on the reservation.
 Elise Mae Begay has lost two sons, one to lung cancer and the other to a tumor, whose deaths she attributes to uranium contamination near the house where they lived when her sons were children.
 (Constructed in part of contaminated rock, the structure was torn down in 2001.))

 As uranium was mined for four decades in six regions on the reservation, the result has been numerous sites of abandoned mine residues and tailings, including near Begay's former home.
 In some areas, families used contaminated rock to build their homes.
 The air and water have also been contaminated.
 "By the late 1970s when the mines began closing, some miners were dying of lung cancer, emphysema or other radiation-related ailments."

 At the time of Happy Cly's death, her youngest son John Wayne Cly was an infant.
 Christian missionaries adopted the boy.
 Elsie Mae Begay insists that the family agreed only to have her brother John cared for, but that he was to be returned to the family when he was six years old.
 They lost track of him, but through the making of the film, the Cly family was reunited with their long-estranged brother John Wayne Cly.

-Elsie Mae's late grandparents, Happy and Willie Cly, were the main subjects of the earlier film.
+Elsie Mae's grandparents, Happy and Willie Cly, were the main subjects of the earlier film.
 The "Navajo Boy" for whom the original film was named was Jimmy Cly, Elsie Mae's cousin.